Financial Support from University College Birmingham

 Funds are released once the enrolment process has been fully completed.
 For new students joining us in September 2022 this will be no earlier than Monday 5th September 2022.

 When can I collect my Kick-Start card?

-Your personalised Kick Start card will be available for collection from Monday 21st September 2021 onwards.
+Your personalised Kick-Start card will be available for collection from Monday 19th September 2022.
 We will contact all new students by email to confirm the collection location and opening hours closer to the time.
 Cards will only be issued to students who have fully completed the enrolment process.

 How can I contact the Kick-Start team?

 If you have a question about eligibility or funding please email email@example.com

 If your query is about our online store, our products or a technical issue with your account please email firstname.lastname@example.org

 When contacting us by email please include your UCB student ID number to allow us to help us to process your enquiry efficiently.
 You can also drop in to see us within Student Services on the ground floor, The Link building.

 Continuing students will receive their Kick-Start funds from Monday 26th September onwards.
 Funds will only be released once your attendance has been confirmed for the new academic year.

 If you haven’t already been issued with a Kick-Start card you’ll be able to collect yours from Monday 19th September 2022 onwards.